dedis/cothority/ocs/OCS.md

 without the data being in the clear at any given moment.
 This is used in the onchain-secrets skipchain when a reader wants to recover the symmetric key.

+# Variables used

+When going through the code, the variables follow the CALYPSO paper in the Appendix B under **Secret reconstruction at the trusted server** as far as possible.

+Here is a short recap of the different variable-names used in the
+re-encryption:

+- X: the aggregate public key of the OCS (LTS), also used as the ID of the OCS
+- C: the ElGamal part of the data, with maximal key-length of 240 bits for Ed25519
+- U: the encrypted random value for the ElGamal encryption
+- Xc: the public key of the reader under which U will be re-encrypted
+- XHatEnc: the re-encrypted random value for the ElGamal encryption